arnt/6855bis/draft-gulbrandsen-6855bis.md

 server will allow such identities.
 This is an implementation decision and may depend on what identity system the IMAP server is configured to use.

+# FETCH BODYSTRUCTURE and message/global

+{{RFC9051}} section 7.5.2 treats message/global like message/rfc,
+which means that for some messages, the response to FETCH BODYSTRUCTURE varies depending on whether IMAP4rev1 or IMAP4rev2 is in use.

+{{RFC6855}} does not extend {{RFC3501}} in this respect.
+This document extends the media-message ABNF production to match {{RFC9051}}.

+   media-message   = DQUOTE "MESSAGE" DQUOTE SP
+                     DQUOTE ("RFC822" / "GLOBAL") DQUOTE

+When IMAP4rev1 and UTF8=ACCEPT has been enabled, the server MAY treat message/global like message/rfc822 when computing the body structure, but MAY also treat it as described in {{RFC3501}}.
+Clients MUST accept both cases.

+When IMAP4rev1 and UTF8=ACCEPT are in use, the server MUST behave as described in {{RFC9051}}.

 # "UTF8=ONLY" Capability